Body Care Menu Icon

 Best Seller

-Carebeau Spa Lightening Salt Scrub is an effective exfoliating body scrub designed to remove dead skin cells and reveal smoother, brighter skin.
-Infused with natural fruit extracts, it nourishes and revitalizes your skin, making it feel refreshed and rejuvenated.
-This cscrub is a practical solution for everyday skincare, providing noticeable benefits through its carefully selected ingredients:
+Carebeau Spa Lightening Salt Scrub is an effective exfoliating body scrub designed to gently remove dead skin cells, for your everyday skin care routine, revealing smoother and brighter skin.
+Infused with natural fruit extracts, it nourishes and revitalizes your skin, leaving it refreshed.
+This scrub is a practical solution providing noticeable benefits with its carefully selected ingredients. the difference as your skin becomes softer and more radiant!

 Formulation